 - Availability to answer questions and give direction throughout the semester

-- Provide regular feedback to student teams, including guidance and correction on work completed; however, micromanagement is discouraged
+- Provide regular feedback to student teams through weekly update meetings, including guidance and correction on work completed; however, micromanagement is discouraged

 - Complete two feedback surveys that will be emailed during the semester